A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Experiments

-\textbf{Impact of Subgraph Size}.
-At each timestep, SparRL inputs a subgraph which contains edges randomly sampled from $E_{G'_t}$.
-Due to the flexibility of our model architecture, we can have variable length subgraphs as input at test time.
-Thus, in Figure~\ref{fig:email_subgraph_len} we show results on applying the same trained model on varying subgraph lengths and measure their performance over Spearman's $\rho$ on the Email graph.
-While increasing the subgraph length up to a certain point can improve model performance (e.g., for 0.8 edge-ratio $|H| = 64$ performance the best, even though SparRL is trained on $|H| = 32$), SparRL does increase the time to prune the edge.
-Thus, this is a time vs performance trade-off that can be adjusted according to user's need.
+At each timestep, SparRL inputs a subgraph that contains edges randomly sampled from $E'_t$.
+Due to the flexibility of our model architecture, we can have variable-length subgraphs as input at test time.
+Thus, in Figures~\ref{fig:subgraph_len_results} we show results on applying the same trained model on varying subgraph lengths and measure their performance over Amazon, YouTube, and CiteSeer w.r.t different metrics, where the shadowed area denotes the standard deviation.
+While increasing the subgraph length tends to improve the performance, but the execution time required to prune the graph also increases.
+Thus, this is a time vs performance trade-off that can be adjusted accordingly based on the user's needs.